 The Tibet-Nepal border crossing closure DOES NOT affect travel in other areas of Tibet.
 All areas of the Friendship Highway linking Lhasa with the Tibet-side Everest Base Camp are open.
 In addition, the overland route to Mt Kailash and Lake Manasarovar are also open.
 The only area that is closed is the overland border crossing and the final 90 kilometers or so north of the border on the Tibet side from the Thong La Pass southward (this area is only visited by those going overland into Nepal).
 All other areas of Tibet and Nepal are open and are in normal operation.
 On the Tibet side, you will not see any earthquake damage.
 In Nepal, many areas have now been repaired or are in the final stages of repair.

 Note: The Friendship Highway is NOT closed.
 Only the Tibet-Nepal border crossing is closed along with a short section of highway located to the immediate north of the border.
 The overland Tibet-Nepal border remains closed at this time.
 It remains impossible to say when the Tibet-Nepal overland border will open.
-I expect it to remain closed until at least summer 2017 and perhaps longer.
+I expect it to remain closed until at least January 2018 and perhaps longer….maybe even much longer.

 New Overland Border Location

-Due to extensive damage along the old overland border crossing in Zhangmu, Tibet, the China government has moved the border crossing to a new permanent location about 75 kilometers west in Kyirong County.
+Due to extensive damage along the old overland border crossing in Dram (Zhangmu), Tibet, the China government has moved the main border crossing to a new location about 75 kilometers west in Kyirong County.
 This isn’t actually a “new” border crossing as it has existed for local Nepali-Tibetan-Chinese traders for many years.
-However, the border crossing in Kyirong will now become the main international border crossing between Tibet and Nepal, replacing the old crossing between Zhangmu and Kodari.
 The first town on the Nepal side is Rasuwaghadi.
 Even before the April 2015 Nepal Earthquake, the China government was in the process of making the Kyirong-Rasuwaghadi a major border crossing between Tibet and Nepal.
-As stated above, monsoon rains in July 2016 have severely damaged the road along this new border crossing, which will delay the reopening of the border crossing until at least summer 2017.
+The old border crossing at Dram (Zhangmu) to Kodari is under repair and could still resume its place as the main border crossing in the future, but for now it remains unknown what China’s plan is.

 When will the Tibet-Nepal Border Reopen?

 Good question!
-It has now been 21 months since the April 2015 Nepal Earthquake.
+It has now been nearly 2 1/2 years since the April 2015 Nepal Earthquake.
 All roads on the Tibet side of the border are reported to be built and in good condition.
-From pictures, it looks like the new China Customs Building at Kyirong has been completed and looks ready to operate.
-In late April 2016, the local media in Lhasa reported that the Kyirong-Rasuwaghadi border crossing would “open in June”.
-However it is now late January 2017 and the border crossing remains closed.
-The recent monsoon-related rockslide will certainly delay the reopening.
-The Tibet Tourism Bureau is Lhasa is silent on the subject. ***For now, it remains impossible to say when exactly the border will reopen.***
+From pictures, it looks like the new China Customs Building at Kyirong has been completed and looks ready to operate, however it remains closed to foreign travelers. ***For now, it remains impossible to say when exactly the border will reopen.***

 I am well aware of some travel agencies in Nepal and Europe (specifically Czech Republic) who claim the “border is open”.
 However, this is completely false.
 I get ALL of my travel information on Tibet directly from my own first-hand experience or directly from the top information sources, including the Tibet Tourism Bureau in Lhasa.
 I never post rumors and never post anything unless it is verified to be true.
 Once the border is scheduled to officially reopen, I will immediately update this post as well as my Facebook Page.